-- (B)2.
-Criminal History.-The court should give particular consideration to the defendant's criminal history (which is one aspect of the "history and characteristics of the defendant" in subparagraph (A)(i), above).
-In general, the more serious the defendant's criminal history, the greater the need for supervised release. - (C)3.
+- 2. Criminal History.-The court should give particular consideration to the defendant's criminal history (which is one aspect of the 'history and characteristics of the defendant' in Application Note 1(A) above).
+In general, the more serious the defendant's criminal history, the greater the need for supervised release. - 3.
 Substance Abuse.-In a case in which a defendant sentenced to imprisonment is an abuser of controlled substances or alcohol, it is highly recommended that a term of supervised release also be imposed.
-See §5H1.4 (Physical Condition, Including Drug or Alcohol Dependence or Abuse; Gambling Addiction). - (D)4.
+See §5H1.4 (Physical Condition, Including Drug or Alcohol Dependence or Abuse; Gambling Addiction). - 4.
 Domestic Violence.-If the defendant is convicted for the first time of a domestic violence crime as defined in 18 U.S.C. § 3561(b), a term of supervised release is required by statute.
 See 18 U.S.C. § 3583(a).
 Such a defendant is also required by statute to attend an approved rehabilitation program, if available within a 50-mile radius of the legal residence of the defendant.
 See 18 U.S.C. § 3583(d); §5D1.3(a)(3).
-In any other case involving domestic violence or stalking in which the defendant is sentenced to imprisonment, it is highly recommended that a term of supervised release also be imposed. - 45.
-Community Confinement or Home Detention Following Imprisonment.-A term of supervised release must be imposed if the court wishes to impose a "split sentence" under which the defendant serves a term of imprisonment followed by a period of community confinement or home detention pursuant to subsection (c)(2) or (d)(2) of §5C1.1 (Imposition of a Term of Imprisonment).
-In such a case, the period of community confinement or home detention is imposed as a condition of supervised release.
+In any other case involving domestic violence or stalking in which the defendant is sentenced to imprisonment, it is highly recommended that a term of supervised release also be imposed.".